 A SMART goal must be time-bound in that it has a start and finish date.
-If the goal is not time constrained, there will be no sense of urgency and motivation to achieve the goal.
+If the goal is not time-constrained, there will be no sense of urgency and, therefore, less motivation to achieve the goal.
 Ask yourself:

 For example, building on the goal above: On August 1, I will obtain a gym membership at my local community center.
 In order to be healthier, I will work out four days a week.
 Every week, I will aim to lose one pound of body fat.
 By the end of August, I will have realized my goal if I lose four pounds of fat over the course of the month.